 The direct exchange programme FAUexchange is essentially open to students at all faculties.
 However, whether or not you can really find something suitable for you to study depends on the degree programme you are studying at FAU and the admission requirements of the partner universities.

 Not all partner universities offer all the degree programmes available at FAU.
 Please check the partner universities’ websites yourself to see whether they offer suitable degree programmes.
 You should also check whether there are any admission restrictions for exchange students.

 As admission requirements tend to be very strict and there are fundamental differences in the way training is organised, there are only very few partner universities which offer possibilities for students of medicine, dentistry, law and pharmacy.

 Please check on the websites of the foreign partner universities to see what they offer.
-If you have any questions please contact the Non-European Exchange Team at International Affairs.
+If you have any questions please contact the Non-European Exchange Team at the Office for International Affairs.

 Students of medicine, dentistry, law and pharmacy who would like to study abroad would be best advised to check out existing partnerships available via their department first, as here they can be sure that what they study abroad will fit in with what they’re studying at FAU.
 The following options are also available within the context of the FAUexchange direct exchange programme:

 For medical students:

 Students may be able to be admitted to subject-related degree programmes (e.g. health management, epidemiology) at the following universities: